kiegroup/act-js/README.md

     {
       run: "locates the step using the run field"
+      mockWith: "command or a new step as JSON to replace the given step with" } |
+    {
+      index: "locates the step using the index (0 indexed) in the steps array of the workflow"
-      mockWith: "command or a new step as JSON to replace the given step with" }
+      mockWith: "command or a new step as JSON to replace the given step with" } |
+    {
+      before: "index of the step or the id/name/run/uses of the step before which you want to insert a step"
+      mockWith: "a new step as JSON to be added before the given step" } |
+    {
+      after: "index of the step or the id/name/run/uses of the step after which you want to insert a step"
+      mockWith: "a new step as JSON to be added after the given step" }
   )[]
 }
 ```

+**Important Notes**:
-NOTE: Please use `MockGithub` to run the workflow in a clean safe github repository so that any changes made to the Workflow file are done in the test environment and not to the actual file.
+- Please use `MockGithub` to run the workflow in a clean safe github repository so that any changes made to the Workflow file are done in the test environment and not to the actual file.

 #### Run result